WebOfTrustInfo/verifiable-news/brainstorming.md

 The plugins can return content for requests for factual claims for content types including HTML (`text/html`, `application/xhtml+xml`) and JSON-LD (`application/ld+json`).

 ### Factual Claims and Schema.org Schemas
-The plugins can embed verifiable claim schema into hypertext outputs using RDFa and/or as JSON-LD through the `<script>` element.
+The plugins can embed factual claim schema into hypertext outputs using RDFa and/or as JSON-LD through the `<script>` element.

 ### Factual Claims and OpenGraph
 The plugins can ensure that the hypertext for factual claims includes [OpenGraph](http://ogp.me) data, making factual claims shareable on social media.